sidahuja1/MICB475_24W1_Team_2/README.md

 1. Updates on data-wrangling
 2. Discuss Halfvarson (short vs long time points, how we want to subset)
 3. Proposal discussion - how to split tasks
+- Replace section 8 with the new section
+- Use an "ing" word in title -> "comparing" how X and X
+- Intro and background: IBD background, explain signficance of research
+- Objective: broader question and hypothesis; hypothesis must include a biological rationale
+- Experimental aims: 1. wrangling (so categories are can be compared);
+- Approach: analyses
+- Data wrangling instead of

+**Halfvarson**: Subsetting numbers
+- Healthy-control: n = 9
+- IBD_no_surg: n = 19
+- IBD_surg_short (timepoint 1): n = 19
+- IBD_surg_long (timepoint 2): n = 19

+Proposal:

+Title:
+Intro and Background: Victoria and Georgia
+Research Objectives: Alex
+Experimental aims: Lester
+Approach: Sid
+Flowchart: Sid
+Weekly timeframe (Gantt Chart): Alex and Lester
+Data Wrangling: all
+Particpation Report: all

+**Finish individual parts by Friday**